TOAST-DOCS/Storage-Object-Storage/zh/s3-api-guide-gov.md

 | tenant_id    | Body   | String | O        | User Tenant ID, to be found on the setup box for API Endpoint |

 > [Caution]
-> User ID for credential registration is not an email-type NHN Cloud account.
+> User ID for credential registration is not an email-type TOAST account.
 Find this, when you get a token issued.

 <details>
 <summary>Example</summary>